 The University of Georgia is consistently recognized among top talent providers for firms and teams that offer comprehensive service models and a professional career path.

 The following are electives being offered in the Fall.
-Talk to your advisor to see how they can fit into your plan!

 *Denotes courses that can be counted toward both Bachelor’s and Master’s degree requirements per the new university policy.